 Finally we see the type of the goal x + 1 = y.

-The _Trigger component, which we did not print, is a variable that, when assigned, trigger the elaboration of its value against the type of the goal and obtains a value for Proof this way.
+The _Trigger component, which we did not print, is a variable that, when assigned, triggers the elaboration of its value against the type of the goal and obtains a value for Proof this way.

 Keeping in mind that the solve predicate relates one goal to a list of subgoals, we implement our first tactic which blindly tries to solve the goal.